saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 By 10 AM, data was 8 hours stale.
 That morning cancellation at 9:47 AM?
 The agent couldn't see it.
 A double-booked appointment?
 Invisible until tomorrow's ETL run.

-The database was cold—no indexes optimized for agent query patterns, no caching layer.
+The database was cold, no indexes optimized for agent query patterns, no caching layer.
 Every request hit the warehouse fresh, forcing full table scans.
 Insurance eligibility checks added another 3-4 seconds querying the claims system's batch-refreshed tables.
 (See Appendix A, Section A.1 for detailed performance breakdown and infrastructure architecture.)

 **Failure Impact:**
 - **Adoption:** 8% after 6 months (target was 60%)